-The Best Available Technique (BAT) reference document (BREF) for the surface treatment using organic solvents, STS BREF in short, underwent a review process.
+The Best Available Technique (BAT) reference document (BREF) for the surface treatment using organic solvents (STS BREF) has been reviewed recently.
 The first STS BREF dated back from August 2007.

 The STS BREF addresses installations for the surface treatment of substances, objects or products using organic solvents, in particular for dressing, printing, coating, degreasing, waterproofing, sizing, painting, cleaning or impregnating.